thething252/RealVolumetrics/README.md

 # Credits

-- Blackrack for the volunetric clouds mod
+- Blackrack for the volumetric clouds mod
 - BananaMan for the initial configs
 - Creators of RSSVE for textures and more